Is burning sage safe for your cat? Our vet-approved guide provides vital information on risks and precautions to maintain a pet-friendly environment.

 Yes, burning sage is completely safe for cats if your cat doesn’t have any respiratory illness.
 It’s been observed that burning sage around cats rarely causes any harm if you keep the room well-ventilated.
 While sage smoke isn’t poisonous, it’s important to look for any allergic reactions that may occur.

-Despite all the claims, the odds of potential risks associated with burning sage and cats’ illnesses need to be addressed.
+Despite all the claims, the odds of potential risks associated with cats and burning sage need to be addressed.
 After going through several pieces of research, we have put together this expert’s guide to dissipate your concerns by answering them here.

 Burning sage around cats doesn’t inflict any harm except a mild irritation to their eyes, nose, and upper respiratory tract.
 Cats with sage allergies may suffer from watery eyes and sneezing if it’s burned nearby.
 Also, felines diagnosed with a respiratory condition like asthma or bronchitis sometimes exhibit symptoms of severe irritation and discomfort during smudging.